Working in partnership with students and their parents or guardians

 Whichever course your student is studying with us, be assured that we will do all we can to help them achieve their potential in preparation for their onward journey to success and their next step in life.

-Students often say that a useful study technique is chatting through what they’ve learnt with a family member.
+Students often say that a useful study technique is chatting through what they’ve learned with a family member.
 Talking about what you’re learning can build subject knowledge, confidence and increase motivation to study.

-- Click here for Parent/Carers Frequently Asked Questions
+- Click here for Applicant Parent/Carers Frequently Asked Questions

 - Click here to see our Facilities for Students